SebastianPilarski/optimal_Bernoulli_bandit/README.md

 [**Rate of suboptimal decisions**](rate_suboptimal):
 This data reports what fraction of decisions a given algorithm makes while playing are suboptimal (i.e., would disagree with the optimal policy).

+## **Simulation Tools Used**
+Simulation tools used in generation of this data can be found in the [bandit_tools](https://github.com/SebastianPilarski/bandit_tools/tree/6406a23842009f34c51206586a047948d4032174) repository.